Basic STEP Concepts

 Note: All text data is saved in the system in Unicode UTF-8.
 All standard data exports from the system are also in UTF-8.
 Some system extensions may use a different character set on export, but the standard is UTF-8.

 UTF-8 can define more than one million characters.
 To do so, it uses up to 4 bytes of storage.
-Regardless of whether it uses one, two, three, or four bytes, it is still one character and as such any character counts that are imposed on text attribute’s length is specified and counted in characters and not bytes.
+Regardless of whether it uses one, two, three, or four bytes, it is still one character, and as such, any character counts that are imposed on the text attribute’s length are specified and counted in characters and not in bytes.

-For more information on Unicode UTF-8 the reader is advised to refer to the various web sites that describe its functionality, such as the Wikipedia site: https://en.wikipedia.org/wiki/UTF-8.
+For more information on Unicode UTF-8, refer to the various web sites that describe its functionality, such as the Wikipedia site: https://en.wikipedia.org/wiki/UTF-8.